 Haute Goat Farm is no stranger for us.
 We made a visit here the last time and participated in their goat shmurgle during the winter.

-We returned this time to stay overnight at the farm at Haute Goat’s bed & breakfast that owners Debbie & Shain manage.
+After spending the summer day in this Port Hope trip, we stayed overnight at the farm at Haute Goat’s bed & breakfast that owners Debbie & Shain manage.

 Aside from interacting with our lovely hosts, the benefit of staying here is the other members of the household including dogs, goats, chickens, horses and alpacas.